Social Has Gone Global

 One of the best things about Twitter is that it’s very easy to respond to users who have questions or feedback.
 When a user tags you in their tweet, that “mention” automatically appears in your notifications, allowing you to navigate directly to their tweet to compose a reply.
 Whether it’s a prospective patient with a question about your practice, a patient with a glowing testimonial (worth a retweet!), or a patient with less-than-stellar feedback, replying to users and ensuring they feel seen and heard is vital.
 Like Instagram, Twitter also has a DM feature for users who may want to send queries more privately.

-But how to generate all those followers who will make amazing tweets about your practice?
+But how to gather all those followers who will make amazing tweets about your practice?
 The best way to build a Twitter following is to follow others.
 Not only are users more likely to follow you if you follow them, but you can go about your following strategically.
 If you aren’t already following your patients and local communities, follow them!
 They’re already showing their support, so hitting that follow button is like extending your appreciation.
 Additionally, follow groups and organizations that are relevant to your practice.
 Think big: Once you’ve followed local pharmacies and labs, follow the major healthcare brands from which you regularly purchase supplies.

 So Many Platforms, So Little Time